 - In-class participation: 10%

-The think pieces will be assessed on a scale of 1-5.
-A “3” indicates that the student has answered the question accurately.
-A “4” is indicative of an accurate answer with some critical reflection on the question.
-A “5” indicates critical reflection as well as specific reference to the text.
-A “2” indicates that the answer misrepresents the text, while a “1” indicates that the question has not been answered.
-At the end of the semester the grade for quizzes will be calculated as follows:
+These assignments will be assessed on a scale of 1-10.
+A grade of 7-8 indicates that the student has answered the question accurately.
+An “8-9” is indicative of an accurate answer with some critical reflection on the question.
+A “9-10” indicates critical reflection as well as specific reference to the text.
+A “6-7” indicates that the answer in some way misrepresents the text or does not answer the question.

 - Does the paper demonstrate knowledge of the course materials?